ifm/developerportal/v1.4.32/_sources/ODS/NegativeObstacles/negative_obstacles.md.txt

 The negative obstacle detection is a feature that [requires a switch to "CONF" state](../../Technology/configuration.md#conf-only-parameters) to be enabled, so it is not recommended to switch that function on and off dynamically but to use a static setting during robot operation.

-In Python, for example, the feature can be enable with the code below.
+In Python, for example, the feature can be enabled with the code below.
 Note that this code assumes the existence of an `app0` instance using a camera connected to `port0`.

 ```python
 # 1. Set the application to "CONF" state